SlackBuffer/digest_gopl/_notes/methods.md

     2. The compiler inserts the implicit `&` operation, giving us a pointer, which has the `String` method
     3. `IntSet` **value** does not have a `String` method; prints the representation of the struct instead
 # Encapsulation
-- A variable or method of an object is said to be encapsulated if it's inaccessible to clients of the object
-- Encapsulation, sometimes called information hiding, is a key aspect of object-oriented programming
+- A variable or method of an object is said to be *encapsulated* if it's inaccessible to clients of the object.
+Encapsulation, sometimes called *information hiding*, is a key aspect of object-oriented programming
 - Consequences of Go's name-based visibility control mechanism
    1. To encapsulate an object, we must use struct
         - Make the struct variable capitalized and its protected fields uncapitalized (avoid direct manipulation)